vvijayan1/dataoverflow-mockproblem/README.md

 # Data Overflow Mock Problem
-Data overflow contest mockprobem and solution.
+Data overflow contest mock problem.
 ## Location Aggregation
 We have a TSV(Tab Separated value) file containing user_id and location_id in each line, the goal of this task is to aggregate the user visitation into a output TSV file containing user_id and the location_ids in a single line without any duplicates

-Note: user_id and location_id are integers, user_id represents a user and location_id represents a location.
+**Note** :  user_id and location_id are integers, user_id represents a user and location_id represents a location.

 ### Input File(s)
 ```